ntjennings1/seeds/python/examples/11env/README.md

 # Env

-This tenth example will utilize the concept of inheritance in relation to the environment.
+This eleventh example will utilize the concept of inheritance in relation to an environment.

 ## Usage